 What to Plant in Your Fall GardenJust because summer is over doesn’t mean it’s too late to plant.
-Extend the gardening season and get a jumpstart on spring by putting these plants in the ground now.
+Extend the gardening season and get a jumpstart on spring by putting plants in the ground now.

-“The more we accomplish in fall, the less hectic things will be in the garden next spring," say Nancy Ondra and Stephanie Cohen, in their book Fallscaping: Extending Your Garden Season into Autumn.
+Additionally, “The more we accomplish in fall, the less hectic things will be in the garden next spring," say Nancy Ondra and Stephanie Cohen in their book Fallscaping: Extending Your Garden Season into Autumn.
 "It’s prime time for setting out new plants, moving those that are out of place, and planting bulbs to brighten our gardens next year.
 It’s also a super opportunity for stocking up on new plants at clearance sales, dividing overgrown clumps, taking cuttings, and sowing seeds.”

 If you’ve had little success with fall planting in the past, you may be choosing the wrong plants or you’re not getting them in the ground soon enough before your region’s typical first frost date.
 Here are some foolproof plants to put in your fall garden, plus tips on when and how to plant them for the best results.